Are you wasting your time

 Two things you should know before you spend time or money on Twitter.

 1. Twitter is useful as part of a well managed online presence.
 You are unlikely to gain any benefit from Twitter unless you have a well constructed website to send your prospects to.
 It is unlikely you will contribute to your bottom line otherwise.
-See my page about building a wine website for information on why you need a functioning website.

 2. You need to make quality contributions and give useful information instead of sales pitches on Twitter.
 Without quality input you will alienate and lose your followers.